amab8901/printc/README.md

 ```

 ## Solution: `printc!`
-If you use my solution, the input and output should both be clean, as follows:
+If you use `printc!`, the input and output should both be clean, as follows:

 Clean input:
 ```